 The knife is made of Japanese steel, but it’s not actually made in Japan.
 It’s manufactured in Taiwan.

 The previous cleavers were on the rather expensive side of the spectrum.
 For those who are not prepared to spend so much on a kitchen knife, I’ve also put together a list of great and inexpensive Chinese cleavers.

 Top Chef by Master Cutlery 7″ Chopper/Cleaver

 The blade is 7 inches long, and it’s made of ice tempered x30cr13 stainless steel.
-It has hollow ground to prevent slices of food sticking on the blade.
+It has a hollow ground to prevent slices of food from sticking on the blade.
 It ships super sharp and will likely not need to be sharpened before use.
 Even though stainless steel has been used, I would not recommend putting the knife in a dishwasher.

 Unlike some of the other cleavers, this one can also be used for chopping bones.

 The handle is quite comfortable and feels good.
 It also has an anti-slippery finish, which is always important for me.